4ms/mp1-boot/README.md

 ## Minimal, Performant Bootloader for the STM32MP15x

+MP1-Boot is a fast, lightweight, and easily configured bootloader for the STM32MP15x.

-This project replaces U-Boot with a simple single-stage bootloader.
+When using MP1-Boot, it replaces U-Boot with a single-stage bootloader.
 Normally U-Boot's First Stage Bootloader (SPL) loads the Second Stage Bootloader (U-Boot proper), which in turn loads the application.
 When using this bootloader, it loads the application immediately.

 ### Why not U-Boot?

 Why re-invent the wheel?
-Primarily for educational purposes.
+MP1-Boot has very few features, which makes it fast (small binary, can boot a 1MB app in ~65ms).
+It's also easy to configure to new boards (take a look at a file in src/board_conf/ and compare to the number of options in U-Boot's menuconfig and DTS files).

-Secondarily, for a particular project I required fast booting with a somewhat unorthodox boot algorithm, and had no need for all the features of U-Boot (command line, USB gadget, etc).
+For a particular project I required fast booting with a somewhat unorthodox boot algorithm, and had no need for all the features of U-Boot (command line, USB gadget, etc).